English Language Learner (ELL)

 The mission of the Teacher Education Department is to develop reflective educators for a global society.

-The MSSU Teacher Education faculty and staff are dedicated to developing competent teachers who will incorporate into their classrooms a strong foundation of knowledge and pedagogy; a lifelong love of teaching and learning; and motivation to improve practice through reflection, self-study, and professional development.
-It is our goal to assure that all candidates become ethical classroom practitioners, cognizant of the need to help all students meet their full learning potential.
+The MSSU Teacher Education faculty and staff are dedicated to developing competent teachers who will incorporate into their classrooms a strong foundation of knowledge and pedagogy, a lifelong love of teaching and learning, and motivation to improve practice through reflection, self-study, and professional development.
+It is our goal to assure that all candidates become ethical classroom practitioners and cognizant of the need to help all students meet their full learning potential.
 All Teacher Education programs have been approved by the Missouri Department of Elementary and Secondary Education (DESE), the Higher Learning Commission (HLC), and the Council for the Accreditation of Educator Preparation (CAEP).

 ABOUT THE PROGRAM

 This M.S.Ed, ELL program follows a cohort structure allowing two courses per semester (6 credit hours).
 All courses are offered online.
 This degree is designed for teachers who wish to obtain Missouri ELL certification or other educators who wish to increase knowledge and skills in the ELL field.
 There are 21 content knowledge hours required for certification and then students may choose 15 additional credit hours from the list of Teacher Education electives below.
 The content knowledge courses are the only certification requirements if the student has already met the psychology/exceptional child and literacy requirements (most often met with a B.S.E.)
-The ELL program serves stduents who are pursuing Missouri ELL certification as well as those who are not interested in teacher certification.
-ELL course content has broad application potential, including individuals in non-educational fields, such as; social work, community diversity outreach programs and private schools.
 The entire degree can be completed in 2 years (fall, spring, and summer).